-Combined heat and Power (CHP) or cogeneration plants simultaneously provide electricity and heat from a single source.
+Combined heat and Power (CHP) simultaneously provides electricity and heat from a single source

 Delivering low carbon electricity and heat